- Caroline Eisenberg, RD

 Vitmain D. Several studies have found that individuals with low levels of vitamin D are associated with higher levels of depressive symptoms or with a depression diagnosis.
 If you can't get out for a short, brisk walk during peek sun hours, try focusing on a breakfast packed with the "sunshine" vitamin like eggs and fortified milk.
 Keep it simple and hard boil eggs in the beginning of the week and pair with veggies and whole wheat toast, or try a muffin tin omelets for a lunch on the go.

 Probiotics.
 Some probiotics may be effective in reducing anxiety in animals and had beneficial psychological effects in those with an increase in serum cortisol (stress hormone).
-Try this 15 minute brussels sprout and tempeh stir-fry or some low fat kefir for an afternoon snack.

 Omega-3.
 During a 10 year study it was found that a diet rich in alpha-linolenic acid (an omega-3 fatty acid) may lower your risk of developing depression symptoms.
 Try a plant based source found in this chia seed pudding or this overnight oat recipe.